40net-cloud/fortigate-aws-autoscale-terraform/README.md

 # Fortigate autoscaling in AWS
 This repository provides detailed information and insights on how to get started with **Terraform modules** that facilitate the implementation of **autoscaling FortiGate instances in an AWS Gateway Load Balancer (GWLB)** scenario.

-The solution is divided into two main components:
+At a very high level, the solution is divided into two main components:
 - Autoscaling in AWS
 - Implementing autoscaling on FortiGate